Swirrl/grafter-docs/_about/004_grafter_faq.md

 data rather than the numerical side which Incanter - like R - excels at.
-In particular we are interested in creating pipelines that convert tabular data from source files like Spreadsheets and Shapefiles into Linked Data.
+In particular we are interested in creating pipelines that convert tabular data from source files like Spreadsheets and Shapefiles into linked data.

-In the future we hope to be able to provide additional tooling in this area.
+in the future we hope to be able to provide additional tooling in this area.

 ### Aren't you just remaking Google/Open Refine?